1991 NBA Finals: Chicago Bulls

 The 1990–91 season marked the Bulls' 25th in franchise history.
-The team was coming off a grueling seven-game loss to the Detroit Pistons in the 1990 Eastern Conference Finals, and in the six years since Michael Jordan joined the Bulls, they were showing signs of improvement.
+The team was coming off a grueling seven-game loss to the Detroit Pistons in the 1990 Eastern Conference finals, and in the six years since Michael Jordan joined the Bulls, they were showing signs of improvement.

 They managed to put it all together that season, winning a then-franchise record 61 games.
 Jordan won the scoring title for a fifth consecutive season, but the team was no longer a one-man show of years past.
 Instead, Jordan distributed the ball with regularity, thanks in large part to the triangle offense instituted by head coach Phil Jackson and assistant Tex Winter.
 This gave the Bulls additional offensive weapons to choose from, ranging from wingman Scottie Pippen and post players Horace Grant and Bill Cartwright to shooters such as John Paxson and B. J. Armstrong.
 Jordan's improved all-around play earned him his second MVP award.

 In the playoffs, the Bulls lost only once in the first three rounds.
 They swept the New York Knicks in the first round, then eliminated the Philadelphia 76ers in the second round.
-Their much-awaited rematch with the Detroit Pistons in the conference finals showcased the maturity and poise that the Bulls displayed all season, as they swept the injury-riddled Pistons team.
+Their much-awaited rematch with the Detroit Pistons in the Conference finals showcased the maturity and poise that the Bulls displayed all season, as they swept the Pistons.
 In a last show of defiance, most of the Pistons walked off the court with :08 left on the clock in a blowout loss at home so as not to congratulate the new Eastern Conference champions, though Joe Dumars, Vinnie Johnson, and John Salley did remain to shake the Bulls' hands.

 Los Angeles Lakers

 The Lakers were coming off a second-round loss to the Phoenix Suns in prior season's playoffs.
-Even though the Lakers won 63 games that season, and Magic Johnson won league MVP and surpassed Oscar Robertson for the all-time career assist record, it was clear that the team was growing weary of head coach Pat Riley's intense approach.
+Even though the Lakers won 63 games that season, and Magic Johnson was second in league MVP voting while surpassing Oscar Robertson for the all-time career assist record, it was clear that the team was growing weary of head coach Pat Riley's intense approach.

 The Lakers replaced Riley with Mike Dunleavy, Sr., formerly an assistant coach with the Milwaukee Bucks.
 Dunleavy then abandoned the trademark Showtime offense in favor of a more deliberate style of play, but despite the change in playbook, the Lakers still enjoyed an impressive season, winning 58 games.

 In the playoffs, the Lakers swept the Houston Rockets in the first round, then eliminated Run TMC and the Golden State Warriors in the second round.
 Next up for the Lakers were the Portland Trail Blazers, who were coming off a trip to the NBA finals the previous year.
 The Lakers stunned the Blazers in Portland to open the series, and went on to win the conference finals in six games.